gruppe-adler/auth.gruppe-adler.de/README.md

 # sso.gruppe-adler.de

 This is the sso (Single Sign-on) service of Gruppe Adler.
 It enables central group / user management.
-Although you can't manage the permissions of these groups and users directly, other services like our blog, can use this service to authenticate users as a specific group.
+Although you can't manage the permissions of these groups and users directly, other services like our blog, can use this service to authenticate users as a specific user or member of a specific group.
 Login works directly via steam.

 ## Setup
 A docker image is available on [Docker Hub](https://hub.docker.com/r/gruppeadler/sso).